Best Business Loans for Bad Credit in November 2024

 Watch out for advertisements for business loans with no credit check.
 Reputable business lenders typically run a credit check as part of the application process, even if looking at other factors beyond your credit profile.

 The Small Business Administration (SBA) doesn’t set a minimum credit score for securing an SBA loan.
 However, depending on the type of SBA loan, your lender may require a personal credit score of 680 or higher.
-The SBA also may require a minimum business credit score of 155 as measured by the FICO Small Business Scoring Service (SBSS).
+The SBA may also require a minimum business credit score of 155 as measured by the FICO Small Business Scoring Service (SBSS).
 Your chances of receiving an approval increase as your score improves.

 Certain types of business financing are better suited for business owners with low credit, such as working capital loans, invoice factoring and merchant cash advances.
 Financing that requires collateral, like equipment or inventory, may also be easier to obtain because collateral reduces the risk for lenders.

-If a bank rejected your loan application, consider applying with another lender.
+If a bank rejects your loan application, consider applying with another lender.
 Each lender has different requirements and eligibility criteria, so shop around to find one that’s more receptive to working with your current situation.
 You should also consider other forms of business financing, such as invoice factoring, accounts receivable factoring and merchant cash advances, as these are typically less dependent on credit.